 To outline the process by which a badge number is assigned to sworn police personnel.

-The assignment of a badge number is a reminder & celebration of department history and done to help connect past, current, and future generations of Meridian Police Officers.
+The assignment of a badge number is a reminder and celebration of department history and done to help connect past, current, and future generations of Meridian Police Officers.
 The number will also serve as another method by which a member of the public can identify an officer.

-Badge Number-Refers to the number assigned to sworn personnel (police officers) upon completion of their introductory period.
+Badge Number-refers to the number assigned to sworn personnel upon completion of their training period.

-ADA Number-Refers to the number assigned to sworn and Professional staff personnel at hire which is used for employee tracking, identification in various databases and dispatch systems.
+ADA Number-refers to the number assigned to sworn and professional staff personnel at hire which is used for employee tracking, identification in various databases and dispatch systems.